Varnasri/E-commerce-Sales-Analysis/README.md

 - If need to present the data in percentage use Stack subdivide bar diagram

 ### Analysis 3: Quarterly revenue generated between all the stores (Q.3)
-Query Description: This analysis calculates the total Revenue and subtotal for each Stores per day.
+**Query Description**: This analysis calculates the total Revenue and subtotal for each Stores per day.

 **Key Findings**:
 - Data of Toy store has starting from 2017 Qtr 1 to 2018 Qtr3